AdamMolnar4D41/grpc-examples/README.md

 Congratulation you have your first gRPC server running!
 But how to test it?
 For REST we have Postman for example, but rpc is a little different than REST.
 For example the communication not happens in JSON, so not human-readable format.
 We need something that converts the rpc response into a json for example.
 A good tool to use is "BloomRPC" there are multiple tutorials and documentations on the internet, so I won't write it down.

+If you want to know how to create a spring gRPC service, then go back to master.